txt/se16/project/_etc/README.md

 ##	What to Hand in

+For each deliverable, create a new public Github repo (not the NC State one):

-1. Each group will write their files and commit their pdf files to a public Github repository.
+1. Each group will write their files and commit their pdf files to their public Github repository.
 2. For each such repo, add collaborators _timm_ and _shaowns_.
-3. The url of those Githubs will then be written to
+3. The url of those Githubs will then be written to [this url](https://goo.gl/kOunui).